State of Muskogee: History

-Arriving on the Apalachicola Bay in 1799, Bowles made himself "Director General and Commander-In-Chief of the Muskogee Nation", and, on October 31, he issued a proclamation declaring the 1796 treaty between Spain and the United States void because it ignored the Indians' sovereignty over Florida.
+Arriving on the Apalachicola Bay in 1799, Bowles made himself "Director General and Commander-In-Chief of the Muskogee Nation", and, on October 31, he issued a proclamation declaring the 1796 treaty between Spain and the United States void because it ignored the Natives' sovereignty over Florida.
 (Pinckney's Treaty ceded all of West Florida above the 31st parallel to the United States.)
 He denounced the treaties Alexander McGillivray had negotiated with Spain and the U.S., threatened to declare war against the U.S. unless it returned Muscogee lands that he claimed it had taken illegally, and issued a death sentence against George Washington's Indian agent Benjamin Hawkins.
 He defied American planters by welcoming runaway slaves and enjoyed great support among the Black Seminoles.
 Bowles had the support of the Seminoles and lower Chattahoochee Creeks because of his generous supply of gunpowder, and of his promises to get more when he captured the Panton-Leslie store at the presidio of San Marcos de Apalache.

-Spanish attacks forced him to relocate the capital to the Indian town of Miccosukee or Mikasuki on Lake Miccosukee, northeast of present-day Tallahassee, ruled by Mico Kinache, his father-in-law and most powerful ally.
+Spanish attacks forced him to relocate the capital to the Native town of Miccosukee or Mikasuki on Lake Miccosukee, northeast of present-day Tallahassee, ruled by Mico Kinache, his father-in-law and most powerful ally.
 Several English adventurers from the Bahamas served as the government administrators.
 Bowles built a three-ship navy and attacked Spanish ships off the coast of Florida.
 In August 1800, a Spanish armed force set out to destroy Miccosuke, but was lost in the swamps.
 On 5 January 1802, Bowles led a large force of Seminoles (Miccosukees), Black Seminoles, fugitive slaves, white pirates, and Spanish deserters from Pensacola, and laid siege to San Marcos, but was forced to retreat after the arrival of several Spanish ships.
 The Treaty of Amiens in March 1802 briefly ended hostilities between Britain and France and Spain, and news of this ceasefire left Bowles discredited, the Seminoles (including Kinache) signing a treaty with Spain in August.

 By 1803, the U.S. and Spain were conspiring against Bowles, who no longer enjoyed British support.
 Benjamin Hawkins laid a trap for him at a tribal council at the town of Tuckabatchee, where Bowles was captured and delivered to the Spanish governor in Pensacola.
 He was imprisoned in Morro Castle in Havana, where he died in 1805.
 The State of Muskogee demonstrated Spain's inability to control the interior of Florida.

-In 1818, the town of Miccosuke was destroyed by General Andrew Jackson's army during the First Seminole War.
+In 1818, the Native American town of Miccosukee, Leon County, Florida, was destroyed by General Andrew Jackson's army during the First Seminole War.